How to Build a Minimalist Android Home Screen With Niagara Launcher

 Alternatives worth a look

-If you want to compare the field properly before committing, our roundup of the best launcher apps for Android lines up the main options side by side.
-You can also browse the wider Android personalization hub for ideas.
-Once your layout is set, a tidy clock makes a real difference, so see our picks for the best Android clock widgets.
-And since a minimalist screen pairs nicely with faster typing, our SwiftKey versus Gboard comparison is a useful next read.
+To compare the field properly, our roundup of the best launcher apps for Android lines the main options up side by side, and the wider Android personalization hub has more ideas.
+Once your layout is set, a tidy clock helps, so see our picks for the best Android clock widgets.
+And since a spare screen pairs well with fast typing, our SwiftKey versus Gboard comparison is a good next read.

 Is Niagara Launcher worth switching to?